axibase/atsd/rule-engine/functions-time.md

   window_length_time() long
 ```

-Length of the time-based window in seconds, as configured.
+Returns length of a time-based window in seconds, as configured.

 ### `window_length_count`